Paying Your Zakat

 What is Zakat?

-Zakat, the giving of alms to the poor and needy, is one of the five pillars of Islam (the others are declaration of faith, prayer, fasting in Ramadan and Hajj).
-It is obligatory upon every adult Muslim of sound mind and means.
+Donating zakat is essentially the giving of alms to the poor and needy, and is one of the five pillars of Islam (the others are declaration of faith, prayer, fasting in Ramadan and Hajj).
+It is obligatory upon every adult Muslim of sound mind and means to give zakat.
+Give your zakat today with Islamic Help and empower those in need.

 The individual must own a specific amount of wealth or savings (after living costs, expenses etc).
 This is referred to as Nisaab and is the threshold at which Zakat becomes payable.
 The amount of Zakat to be paid is 2.5% of Nisaab .